-Students field notes and drawings can be used to support language arts lessons through writing samples, poems, and even letters requesting further information about the park or other area from local sources.
+Students' field notes and drawings can be used to support language arts lessons through writing samples, poems, and even letters requesting further information about the park or other area from local sources.

 One example of students using the observations in their field journal to write a poem comes from Outdoor Science by Steve Rich.
-"Poetry in the Great Outdoors" encourages students to select something they closely observed and then create an acrostic poem.
+"Poetry in the Great Outdoors" encourages students to select something they closely observed, then create an acrostic poem.
 An acrostic poem uses each letter in a given word to start a sentence.
 The example provided below uses the word bugs.

 NSTA has created a What can I observe in the outdoors? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.

 Teaching Science Through Trade Books introduces readers to 100 wonderful children's books in 50 chapters.
-Each chapter features two activities or investigations - one for early elementary students and one for intermediate elementary students.
+Each chapter features two activities or investigations: one for early elementary students and one for intermediate elementary students.
 Today's task, How can I describe my environment?, is adapted from the chapter "Exploring Your Environment" by Christine Royce.

-The book is co-authored by Christine Royce, Emily Morgan, and Karen Ansberry and is a compilation of columns that have appeared in the NSTA journal Science and Children.
+The book is co-authored by Christine Royce, Emily Morgan, and Karen Ansberry and is a compilation of columns that have appeared in the NSTA elementary-level journal Science and Children.